+An important mindfulness at work tip includes appreciating and recognizing others.
 Recognizing the fact that your team plays a major part in creating a positive office environment is crucial for work happiness.
 Treating work relationships with mindfulness will open your eyes to the great things people are doing around you every day.

 In, The Neuroscience of Trust, published by The Harvard Business Review, the author states, “Neuroscience experiments by my lab show that when people intentionally build social ties at work, their performance improves.”

 A Google study similarly found that managers who, “express interest in and concern for team members’ success and personal well-being outperform others in the quality and quantity of their work.”

 In the daily flow of work, a simple ‘thank you’ can go a long way to boost morale.
 A company that fosters a culture of mindful employees leads to a team that is recognizing, communicating and celebrating the accomplishments that make the organization successful.
 Increased employee mindfulness will also contribute to reduced stress, increased productivity and a better bottom line for the company; a win-win for all.